 Comments are closed.

-Anne Louise Blicher creates site specific works that subvert classical landscape’s ideals of patriarchy and ownership in favor feminist multitude and ecological balance.
+Anne Louise Blicher creates site specific works that subvert classical landscape’s ideals of patriarchy and ownership in favor of feminist multitude and ecological balance.
 Blicher’s work seeks to change the static postcard view of landscape by rendering nature as a sensed landscape, an ecology of dynamic parts in complex interaction with their surroundings

 BIO

 A.L.
 Blicher is a graduate in classical painting from Florence Academy of Art (2011) and holds a postgraduate-degree in Fine Arts specialized in printmaking from The Royal Institute of Art Stockholm (2015).
-Her exhibition record includes public art commissions for Sønderborg Kommune, the EDC Poul Erik Bech Foundation in Varde, and Danderyd Sjukhus in Stockholm, exhibitions at SixtyEight Art Institute (DK)/Sharp Projects (DK) (solo), Charlottenborg Spring Exhibition (DK), The Danish Printmakers House (DK) (solo), Lofoten International Art Festival (NO), The Elizabeth Foundation for the Arts (NY), Fanø Art Museum (DK) (solo), Johannes Larsen Museum (DK), Grafiska Sällskapet (SE), Litografiska Akademin (SE), and Mark Rothko Art Centre (LV) among others.
-She has been an artist-in-residence worldwide including The Danish Institute in Athens and in Rome, Women’s Studio Workshop (US), Atelier Circulaire (CA), and Künstlerhaus Lucas (DE).
+Her exhibition record includes public art commissions for Rødovre Kommune, Sønderborg Kommune, the EDC Poul Erik Bech Foundation in Varde, and Danderyd Sjukhus in Stockholm, exhibitions at SixtyEight Art Institute (DK)/Sharp Projects (DK) (solo), Charlottenborg Spring Exhibition (DK), The Danish Printmakers House (DK) (solo), Lofoten International Art Festival (NO), The Elizabeth Foundation for the Arts (NY), Fanø Art Museum (DK) (solo), Johannes Larsen Museum (DK), Grafiska Sällskapet (SE), Litografiska Akademin (SE), and Mark Rothko Art Centre (LV) among others.
+She has been an artist-in-residence worldwide including Klitgården (DK), San Cataldo (IT), The Danish Institute in Athens and in Rome, Women’s Studio Workshop (US), Atelier Circulaire (CA), and Künstlerhaus Lucas (DE).

 STATEMENT